 Employees might spend 3-5 days a month filling out some crazy Excel spreadsheets.
 And then, there’s versioning, which, after changing a single digit or moving working files to other shared folders, or after sharing a final presentation file with some links to the working files, involves running through a dozen other files to make sure everything fits.
 But what if the specifics of your business require you to make well-informed decisions more often than on a monthly or even weekly basis?
 At the same time, no one is immune to force majeure, which is not scheduled and calls for immediate actions.— Maxim Hayan, Finance Business Partner

-Finally, spreadsheets do not correlate with the planning process making it hard for the finance office to get a clear perspective of the current situation and to take forward-looking actions.
+Finally, spreadsheets do not correlate with the financial planning process making it hard for the finance office to get a clear perspective of the current situation and to take forward-looking actions.

 Conducting plan vs actual analysis, calculating variance, extrapolating data – all this is very challenging to do in Excel.
 It’s enough to change the slightest detail for the whole thing to collapse instantly.
 In addition, it’s incredibly inconvenient.
 If you use Pivot tables, they tend to overlap, so it’s hard to imagine what they will look like in fact.
 No wonder adding data for new analysis or reporting periods in Excel files and fine tuning all Pivot tables and charts become utterly discouraging.— Maxim Hayan, Finance Business Partner